ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

     <li>Synthesis</li>
     <li>Conclusion</li>
 </ul>
-<i>Note: This is going to be a long article that is not intended to be read in one
+<i>Note: This is a long article unintended to be read in one
 sitting.
 I highly recommend using the table of contents above to aid you in navigating the page.
 Enjoy!</i>
 </div>